AntonSol919/linkspace/homepage/groups.md

 # Known (public) servers

 - 83.172.162.31:5020
-  imageboard only server.
+  This is the equivalent of unfiltered potato behind proxies;
-  This is the equivalent of a potato;
+  It'll get purged every now and then but come say hi!

 # Exchange systems

 - [anyhost](./docs/guide/index.html#anyhost)